 The number of banks on FDIC’s list of problem institutions saw a sharp decline for the fourth straight quarter to 772 in the January-March period from 813 in the preceding sequential period.

-Increasing loan losses on commercial real estate could trigger many more bank failures in upcoming years.
+Increasing loan losses on commercial real estate could trigger many more bank failures in the upcoming years.
 However, considering the moderate pace of bank failures, the 2012 number is not expected to exceed the 2011 tally.

 Consolidation to Continue